 Most of this music has also appeared elsewhere, but is nicely collected here in one place in a quality (although not revelatory) interpretation.
 The simple prayers and antiphon have no real appeal to me, but the other items are of interest, if less than the preceding.
 In particular the two sets of Tre Canti (1958) occupy an interesting chronological place in Scelsi's output, Yliam (1964) & TKRDG (1968) date from the height of his creative period and are representative of it, and Sauh (1973) fits well with some of his more ethereal late solo string pieces.

-If there is something particularly significant that I've missed, I hope someone will tell me.
+If there's something particularly significant that I've missed, I hope someone will tell me.